prisma/prisma/releases/preview-1.md

 # 2.0.0-preview-1

-Since the initial [Prisma 2 announcement](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/), we've ironed out a number of bugs and added lots of improvements.
+Since the initial [Prisma 2 announcement](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/), we've ironed out a number of bugs and added lots of improvements to Photon and Lift.

 Today, we are issuing the first official [Preview release](./README.md#preview) `2.0.0-preview-1` (short: `preview-1`).

 ## Install